• Home

 Welcome: to all our visitors, feel free to look around our beautiful church, particularly the St John Ogilvie Chapel & Exhibition.

 Prayer Group: Monday evenings, 7pm in the hall.
-Next meeting 6th April.
+Contact: Elizabeth Danby

 Tea & coffee in the hall, after Sunday Mass.
 All welcome.